Teichlab/tracer/README.md

 * `--small_index` is not supported
 * You don't need to worry about specifying a configuration file.
 This is included in the container.

-To run the TraCeR Docker image, create a directory containing your input data and then run the following command from within that directory:
+To run the TraCeR Docker image, run the following command from within a directory that contains your input data:

 	docker run -it --rm -v $PWD:/scratch -w /scratch teichlab/tracer